Master's Programme in Applied Physics

 Degree structure and studies

-In this programme, you will receive an advanced education in applied, industrial, and experimental physics.
-The programme focuses on properties of condensed matter, including semiconductors, superconductors, functional magnetic materials, nanostructures, and computational and experimental physics.
+In the Master’s Programme in Applied Physics, students receive advanced training in applied, industrial, and experimental physics.
+The programme focuses on properties of condensed matter, in areas such as semiconductors, superconductors, functional magnetic materials, nanostructures, and computational and experimental physics.

 Career prospects